dangtuanhuy/assembla-to-jira-migration/README.md

 # Assembla-to-Jira

-A collection of advanced tooling which provides a completely seamless data migration from [Assembla](https://www.assembla.com) to [Jira](https://www.atlassian.com/software/jira).
+A collection of advanced tooling which provides seamless data migration from [Assembla](https://www.assembla.com) to [Jira](https://www.atlassian.com/software/jira).

 ![](images/assembla-to-jira.png)

-This is by far the best migration tool around, and here are just a few of the many reasons that this version beats all the others hands down:
+This is by far the best migration toolset around.
+Here are just a few of the many reasons why this version beats out all the others hands down:

-* Fully automated with minimal manual actions required
+* Fully automated with minimal manual actions
 * Configuration file with various options
 * Import users (names, emails, roles and permissions)
 * Import tickets, comments, attachments and relationships
-* Retain ticket states and rankings
+* Retain ticket status, labels and ranking
-* Link Jira issues to original Assembla tickets for reference
+* Link back to original Assembla tickets for reference
-* Capture relevant Assembla context in user-defined fields
+* Save relevant Assembla context in user-defined fields
 * Insert embedded image thumbnails in descriptions and comments
 * Convert markdown and urls
 * Retain watchers of tickets